 Introduction to Screenwriting

-Taught over three nights through activities, discussions, and practical exercises, this screenwriting course is designed to introduce simple, reliable writing techniques that build up the confidence and skills required to take a great screenplay idea and bring it to life!
+Taught over three nights through activities, discussions, and practical exercises, this online screenwriting course is designed to introduce simple, reliable writing techniques that build up the confidence and skills required to take a great screenplay idea and bring it to life!
 Whether just starting out or hitting a wall with a current script, this course offers something for everyone.
 Be prepared to talk about the movies you love and get ready to work on your own screenplay!

 Topics covered include: